Srividya02/HTML-CSS-for-beginners/README.md

-# HTML-CSS-for-beginners
+# HTML-CSS-for-Beginners
 Learn and practice 3 tiny projects to learn basic knowledge of HTML and CSS.

-# Getting started
+# Getting Started
 Setup by creating index.html and style.css files

 # First Project: My Recipe